apeirora/opentelemetry-collector-contrib/receiver/auditlogreceiver/README.md

 # Audit Log Receiver

-The Audit Log Receiver is an OpenTelemetry Collector receiver that accepts audit log data via HTTP and processes it asynchronously using file storage for persistence.
+The Audit Log Receiver is an OpenTelemetry Collector receiver that accepts audit log data via HTTP and processes it asynchronously using storage for persistence.

 ## Architecture